sensson/puppet-powerdns/README.md

 * Scientific Linux
 * Arch Linux

-The packages on EL are a bit stupid.
-The schemas have the exact PowerDNS version hardcoded in the paths.
-The main class has three parameters where you can adjust
+Schemas in the packages on EL have the exact PowerDNS hardcoded in the paths, the main class has three parameters where you can adjust it.
-it:

 * `mysql_schema_file`
 * `pgsql_schema_file`